dysphie/nmo-guard/README.md

 ## Recovering from objective skips

 When an objective is completed ahead of time, the objective chain can attempt to fast-forward itself instead of becoming stuck.

-This doesn't always work, and can lead to issues on maps that fire "ObjectiveComplete" erroneously.
-For this reason the functionality disabled by default (see CVars) and a blacklist is included in `configs/nmo-guard.cfg`.
-Objectives listed here won't fast-forward the objective chain if they're completed ahead of time.
+However, this doesn't always work and can lead to issues on maps that erroneously fire the `ObjectiveComplete` event.
+For this reason, the functionality is disabled by default (see [CVars](https://github.com/dysphie/nmo-guard#convars)), and a blacklist is included in `configs/nmo-guard.cfg`.
+Objectives listed in this file won't fast-forward the objective chain if they're completed ahead of time.

 ```cpp
 "nmoguard"